pote/gpm/README.md

 github.com/replicon/fast-archiver         v1.02
 launchpad.net/gocheck                     r2013.03.03   # Bazaar repositories are supported
 code.google.com/p/go.example/hello/...    ae081cd1d6cc  # And so are Mercurial ones
 ```

+When specifying your dependencies please keep in mind how gpm and the go tool operate: importing a package is setting the version of a cloned repo to a specific revision, so if you are importing several subpackages that are hosted under the same repo only one of them (the top level) should be specified in your Godeps file, in cases where there are no Go packages in the root of the dependency repository you can get Go to fetch the code anyway by appending `/...` to the import path (see last line in the example above)

 #### Comments

 The Godeps file accepts comments using a `#` symbol.
 Everything to the right of a `#` will be
 ignored by gpm, as well as empty lines.

 #### Extensibility